JavaIsNotHard/Notes/DDIA/lectures/Event sourcing and CQRS.md

 can only guarantee eventual consistency and not strong consistency because different read system can read the event log at different times due to network issues

+advantages of event sourcing includes:
+1. audit trail -> event are represented as audits in financial statements
+2. debugging
+3.  historic state -> we can get historic data